3outeille/Yaae/README.md

 - Yaae (Yet another autodiff engine) is an [automatic differentiation][automatic-diff] engine written in Numpy which comes with a small neural networks library.
 It supports scalar operations as well as tensors operations and comes with various functions such as exponential, relu, sigmoid ...
 For educational puprose only.

+- Here is my [blog post][blog-post] explaining how an automatic differentiation works and my design/implementation choices.

 ## Quickstart

 - Let's compare a simple example using Yaae and Pytorch.